 Representatives of the premedical membership shall be elected to coordinate activities of the premedical membership along with the National President.
 The Premedical Trustees will organize, with approval of the Board of Trustees, the Premedical Caucus.
-The Premedical Trustee and the Associate Premedical Trustees shall be elected as specified in Article VIII Section 5 of the Constitution and Bylaws.
+The Premedical Trustee and the Associate Premedical Trustees, of which there shall be a number equal to the number of regions, shall be elected as specified in Article VIII Section 5 of the Constitution and Bylaws.
 The Premedical Trustee shall serve as an ex-officio member of the Board of Trustees, and an Associate Premedical Trustee shall serve as an ex-officio member in the Premedical Trustee's absence.
-(1997)
+(2003)